-THE NEW YORK TIMES BESTSELLING SERIES

-THE NEW JEDI ORDER

-THE FINAL PROPHECY GREG KEYES
+Star Wars

+The New Jedi Order

+The Final Prophecy

+by Greg Keyes

+##

-As the bestselling New Jedi Order series approaches its epic climax, the secrets of the Yuuzhan Vong-who they are, where they came from, what terrible forces drive them-are at last exposed.
+As the bestselling New Jedi Order series approaches its epic climax, the secrets of the Yuuzhan Vong - who they are, where they came from, what terrible forces drive them - are at last exposed.

-But will this knowledge aid the Jedi. . . or doom them?
+But will this knowledge aid the Jedi... or doom them?

-PROLOGUE Three kilometers beneath the surface of Yuuzhan'tar-the world once known as Coruscant-the sound of chanting drifted up a shaft nearly as wide as it was deep, the melancholy strains yearning toward the few distant stars that could be seen from the bottom.
+PROLOGUE Three kilometers beneath the surface of Yuuzhan'tar-the world once known as Coruscant-the sound of chanting drifted up a shaft nearly as wide as it was deep, the melan-choly strains yearning toward the few distant stars that could be seen from the bottom.
 In the pale blue light of lumen reeds, the faces of the chanters appeared ravaged, their bodies misshapen.
 These were the Shamed Ones of the Yuuzhan Vong, and they chanted to their Prophet.
 Nom Anor felt his bile rise at the sight.
 Even after all this time as the "Prophet," it was difficult to shake the long years of contempt he had held for them.
 But they were his hope, now.
 They were his army.
-Once, not long ago, he had dared to dream that with them behind him he could pull Shimrra-Supreme Overlord of the Yuuzhan Vong-from his polyp throne, cast him into the pits, and assume his place.
+Once, not long ago, he had dared to dream that with them behind him he could pull Shimrra-Supreme Overlord of the Yuu-zhan Vong-from his polyp throne, cast him into the pits, and assume his place.
 But there had been setbacks.
 His eyes and ears within Shimrra's palace had been uncovered and killed.
 More of his followers were discovered every day, and fewer answered the call.
 Their faith was wavering, and it was time to give it back to them.